croaky/blog/articles/laptop-sh.md

 ## Install

-Set the `OK` environment variable to a directory of your choice:
+Set the `LAPTOP` environment variable to a directory of your choice:

 ```
 export LAPTOP="$HOME/laptop"